 You will have to pay a fee of £21.

-You must send a copy of the TEN to the police at least 10 working days before the event.
-If you apply online, the council will contact the police for you.
+You must send a copy of the TEN to the police and environmental health at least 10 working days before the event.
+If you apply online, the council will contact the police and environmental health for you.

 You can only apply for a TEN as an individual, not an organisation.